pfsense/docs/source/firewall/tables.rst

 lookup an address is only slightly more than a table containing a small amount of addresses.

-The current contents of tables on pfSense may be viewed at **Diagnostics
+The current contents of tables may be viewed from the pfSense® webGUI at **Diagnostics > Tables**.
-> Tables**.

 The following tables have been automatically pre-defined: